KshitijRaj09/DSA-code/README.md

 1. Create an array Trusted of size N+1 to represent the total number of peoples in a town and initialize it with 0 .
 2. After initialization, whenever a person trust someone else than himself, the trusted value of that person should be decreased since that person is not satisfying the two conditions that were mentioned in the question.
 3. Also if a certain x person is trusted by others from town, than this x person value should be increased and those who trusted that x person there values should be decreased.
-4. At last traverse through every person of town and while traversing If a person is found with N-1 trusts than this person should be the judge and return the index of that person .
+4. At last traverse through every person of town and while traversing If a person is found with N-1 trusts than this person should be the judge and return the index of that person.
 ```

 #### 30. [55.
 Jump Game](https://leetcode.com/problems/jump-game/description/) || [Source code](jump_game.js)